 There’s a secret jazz seeping from Washington’s aging Metro escalators – those anemic metal walkways that fill our transit system… they honk and bleat and squawk… why are you still wearing those earbuds?” — Chris Richards, Move along with the soundtrack of Metro’s screechy, wailing escalators, The Washington Post, 01/14/11

-Ever since the industrial revolution, when it became possible for products to be designed just once and then mass produced, it has been the slight imperfections and wear introduced by human use that has transformed a quality mass produced product into a thing we love.
+Ever since the industrial revolution, when it became possible for products to be designed just once and then mass-produced, it has been the slight imperfections and wear introduced by human use that have transformed a quality mass-produced product into a thing we love.
 Your worn blue jeans, your grandmother’s iron skillet, the initial design determined their quality, but it’s their imperfections that make them comfortable, that make them lovable, that make them yours.